 Honestly speaking, I also feel like parenting doesn't fulfill me in the way I expected, or in the way my work and creative projects do.
 This may sound harsh and "unmotherly", but it's the truth.
 Somewhat perversely, being honest about this with myself, has helped me go from constantly worrying there was something wrong with me, to doing what I can to get the balance right so when I am with my son, I'm really with him not plagued by new seeds of anxiety born out of the panic of finding parenting more challenging and uncomfortable than I'd prefer.
 In short, I find being a mum harder than I'd like, and that's okay.
 The more honest I am with myself, and the more I look after myself and give myself a break when it feels tough, the better mum I am.
 This is the realisation anxiety rid me of, and every day I do what I can to never let anxiety rid me of this, or the joy of being both a mother and me, again.

-If you think you have post-natal depression or anxiety...
+If you think you have postnatal anxiety or depression...

 I am proud of the treatment I underwent to get better.
 You should be proud of everything you do to get better, be it crying in the shower when you need to, or making a doctor's appointment, or telling someone you trust that you are finding things hard and you want to feel better.
 Be proud of everything you do to get better.

-If you think someone you care about has post-natal depression or anxiety...
+If you think someone you care about has postnatal anxiety or depression...

 Actively help them.
 Don't ignore their struggle.
 But don't crowd them or psycho-analyse their behaviour, instead just be there nand be proactively supportive.
 This could be as simple as taking care of the baby so they can sleep, spending twenty minutes tidying or cleaning their house, or filling their freezer with meals, because sometimes practical help can be just as impactful as emotional support, especially if they aren't sleeping enough.
 A lack of sleep makes everything feel emotional and draining, so sitting down and talking about how hard everything is understandably isn't an appealing proposition for an overtired mother, so don't assume they want to talk about it, rather be a proactive helping hand by lightening their load in other ways.